pidddgy/goosedetector/README.md

 ## features
 - You can paste in a URL that leads to an image and the app will tell you the probability that it is a goose, along with other things that the image could possibly be
+- Can differentiate between geese, swans, and ducks
 - It rejects invalid URLs
 - Uses bootstrap so it looks cool